Shoulder Wellness: The Whole Person Approach with Jin Shin Jyutsu

 The shoulders are a common area of complaint for tension, stress, discomfort and pain.
-Causes of shoulder problems can include accidents, injuries, genetics and lifestyle.
-Both underuse and overuse from activities such as long hours on the computer, golfing and lengthy car trips place stress on the shoulders.
-Mental and emotional anxieties also affect all parts of the body, especially the shoulders.
+There are many possible causes of shoulder problems, including accidents, injuries or genetics.
+Modern-day lifestyles with extended periods of inactivity and activities of repetitive motions, such as working long hours on the computer, golfing and lengthy car trips place stress on the shoulders.
+And, last, but certainly not least, it is widely known that mental and emotional anxieties also affect our body’s health.

 The Mental and Emotional Connection

-Our thoughts and emotions significantly affect our bodies.
-Have you ever noticed the tension that builds in the shoulders with thoughts like, “I should have done this,” “I shouldn’t have said that” or “I should be doing such and such?”
-These thoughts cause the shoulders to tighten and raise towards the ears.
-Mounting tension and stress reflect the thought patterns, and shoulders become the “should”-ers.
-This is related to the “trying-to’s,” one of five attitudes identified in Jin Shin Jyutsu®.
+Our thoughts and emotions significantly affect our bodies, and vice versa.
+The shoulders are excellent examples because many people are aware of tension in their shoulders and may identify with the correlation between their thoughts and the reaction displayed in the shoulders.
+Have you ever noticed that when your thought patterns become “I should have done this,” or “I shouldn’t have said that,” or “I should be doing such and such,” that your shoulders tighten and start inching up towards your ears?
+This is when tension and stress begin to build and the shoulders transform into the “should-ers.”
+This is related to the “trying-to’s,” one of five attitudes identified in Jin Shin Jyutsu.
+Each attitude corresponds to specific organ function energy pathways.

 “As Above, So Below”